BCDH/cadet/dev_notes.md

     - add exceptions and alter rules as needed
       - https://nightly.spacy.io/usage/linguistic-features#native-tokenizers

+    - Tokenize texts and export them as conllu for import into INCEpTION, otherwise they'll use something else.

 # Lookups and Matching Data
     - create/update lookups-data (not just on clone)
     - Lemma lists/dicts
+    - Pos dict
     - Cadet serves automatic suggestions to INCEpTION to create model training data.
 To facilitate annotation, Cadet can serve suggestions from lists of lemmata, part-of-speech or entities.

-# Load sample corpus texts
+# Load sample corpus texts, export tokenized texts to INCEpTION
     - upload data, save to jsonl
     - tokenize, return frequencies of tokens
     - use frequencies to recommend Stop Words
+    - Tokenize texts and export them as conllu for import into INCEpTION, otherwise they'll use something else. https://github.com/inception-project/inception/issues/1707

 # Identify and create stop words, frequent terms with annotation suggestions
     - Quickly bulk-annotate frequent terms (w/context?)